aregsar/aregsarblog/blog/2020/my-laravel-redis-configuration/index.md

     ],
 ```

-> Note: REDIS_QUEUE_PREFIX env setting is not hardcoded and only specified in production to allow production deployment to switch queue for new deployments with serialized model changes
-> Note: `prefix` setting is used instead of using different database number to be able to segment the keys when used with a managed redis cluster which does not support multiple databases.
-Also `prefix` prefixes keys for the app that uses this configuration.
-Cache and queue clients that use these redis connections may also specify an application level prefix to segment cache keys between different applications using the same redis server.
+> Note: the `prefix` setting is used instead of using different `database` number to be able to segment the keys.
+In production I use a managed redis cluster which does not support multiple databases so I avoid using more than one database in the redis server.

+## Redis configuration environment variable settings

-## Local environment variable settings for config/database.php configuration file
+The `.env` file in the project root contains the environment variable settings for the `config/database.php` configuration file.

+Below are the settings used for my development environment that connect to a local docker container running a Redis service.
+The `REDIS_PASSWORD` is also used by the docker compose file that runs the Redis serveic.

 ```ini
 REDIS_HOST=127.0.0.1